 Use appropriate hand signals to let others know if you are turning

 Wear bright-colored clothing during the day and reflective gear at night so that you are visible in the dark.
 Look for clothing which also has reflective properties, and consider adding reflective tape to your helmet.

-Ride in the same direction as traffic, not against it
+Ride “with the flow (in the same direction) of traffic, not against it

 Never pass a car on the right as you approach an intersection

-If riding with other cyclists, try to ride single-file when cars are around and keep a following distance between yourself and the rider ahead of you which is safe and matches with your skill level and the conditions.
-Alert your fellow bicyclists if there is a potential safety hazard ahead.
+If riding with other cyclists, ride single-file when cars are around and keep a following distance between yourself and the rider ahead of you.
+Call out any potential safety hazard to alert your fellow bicyclists of potential problems ahead of them.

 Common Misconceptions About Bicycle Accidents

-A bicycle can provide you with great exercise and a transportation option.
-Unfortunately, however, bicyclists can also get into accidents with vehicles.
+A bicycle can provide you with great exercise and a transportation option, but always carries the risk for accidents with vehicles and physical injury.
 If you were injured while riding your bicycle, it’s important to understand the facts about bicycle laws and your right to compensation.
 Here are some common misconceptions about bicycle accidents.

-The driver’s insurance company will want to help me.
-Even if there’s clear evidence that the driver was at-fault in the accident, the insurance company likely won’t go out of their way to help you.
+Misconception #6: The driver’s insurance company will want to help me.
+Even if there’s clear evidence that the driver was at-fault in the accident, you can’t expect an insurance company to try to help you.
 In fact, they are usually driven by the desire to keep their claims exposure low and will likely look for ways to devalue your claim.
-Insurance companies care about their bottom line first and aren’t concerned with helping accident victims.
+Insurance companies generally place their “bottom line” (financial position) first and aren’t concerned with helping accident victims.